 Get a rate review with our ePayment Partners

 One way to cut payment processing costs is to use a flat-rate pricing model that enables you to pay a set rate per transaction for payment processing regardless of what type of card your customers use.
 Both of Jackrabbit’s ePayment Partners offer a flat-rate plan.
 Each month you will be charged a fixed % per transaction, and a per transaction fee for your processing.
 No monthly fees, no contracts, and no PCI fees!

 In addition to contacting our partners directly, you always have the option to talk with our in-house team of ePayments Specialists.
 These people are experienced in ePayments and are meant to bridge the gap between your use of Jackrabbit and our partners.
 They are responsible for helping answer any questions you have about how ePayments function in Jackrabbit.

-If you want to discuss using ePayments in Jackrabbit with someone who is not a vendor, reach out to them.
-They are here to help you understand the advantages, and maximize your use of the software.
+If you want to discuss using ePayments in Jackrabbit reach out to us.
+We are here to help you understand the advantages, and maximize your use of the software.
 Feel free to book a call here!